immutable2022/setupRaspberryPi/README.md

 You can also do this by following the steps on the Mate Desktop - if you don't know, you have to start dietpi as root and on the command line enter the command "startx" to bring Mate Desktop.
 You have to use the root user so that startx works correctly.
 Then you can get to the start script:

-Applications -> System Tools -> DietPi-Config -> AutoStart Options -> Custom script (background, no autologin)
+Applications -> System Tools -> DietPi-Config -> AutoStart Options -> Custom script (foreground, with autologin)

 There you will be able to edit the custom.sh file